Infineon/cy-mbedtls-acceleration/README.md

     #define MBEDTLS_NO_PLATFORM_ENTROPY
 	```

-    _**Note:** [mbedtls_alt_config.h](./mbedtls_alt_config.h) automatically enables all accelerated features supported by hardware.
-You can include it in your MBEDTLS_CONFIG_FILE._

-6. Define a macro MBEDTLS_CONFIG_FILE with configuration file name and add to project environment a define:
+1. Define a macro MBEDTLS_CONFIG_FILE with configuration file name and add to project environment a define:
     ```make
     DEFINES += MBEDTLS_CONFIG_FILE="<mbedtls-config.h>"
     ```
-7. Create your application source file and add to those SOURCES directory search in makefile.
+1. Create your application source file and add to those SOURCES directory search in makefile.
 [Sample application source file](#hardware-accelerated-mbedtls-code-example) can be used for the reference.
-8. Make the project.
+1. Make the project.

-### How to use mbedTLS library with accelerated ALT implementations in ModusToolbox 2.3+
+### How to use mbedTLS library with accelerated ALT implementations in ModusToolbox 3.4+

 To use the mbedTLS library using ModusToolbox, perform following steps:

 1. Create `Empty_App` project using ModusToolbox.

-   _**Note:** If you want to enable the standard input output over UART, on CAT1A and CAT1C devices create Hello_World project from ModusToolbox instead of Empty_App project.
-For CAT1B devices Empty_App supports standard input output over UART._
+   _**Note:** If you want to enable the standard input output over UART, on PSoC and XMC devices create Hello_World project from ModusToolbox instead of Empty_App project.
+For PSC devices Empty_App supports standard input output over UART._
 2. To add mbedTLS and cy-mbedtls-acceleration libraries to project, use the Library Manager.
 Use appropriate version of cy-mbedtls-acceleration, as listed in [dependencies to mbedTLS versions](./RELEASE.md/#dependencies-to-mbedtls-versions).
 For more details about Library Manager, refer to [ModusToolbox Software Environment, Quick Start Guide, Documentation, and Videos][modustoolbox-software-environment].
-3. To ignore MbedTLS sample programs and 3rdparty files, create .cyignore file in root directory of project and add following lines:
+3. To ignore MbedTLS sample programs, tests and 3rdparty files, create .cyignore file in root directory of project and add following lines:
     ```make
     $(SEARCH_mbedtls)/3rdparty
     $(SEARCH_mbedtls)/programs